tapioaali/ResetButtonForTextField/README.md

 The reset button is drawn using SVG images in supported browsers.
 With IE8 PNG versions of those are used.

-Also an example project for my blog post [Extending components in Vaadin 7](https://vaadin.com/blog/-/blogs/extending-components-in-vaadin-7).
+Also an example project for a blog post [Extending components in Vaadin 7](https://vaadin.com/blog/-/blogs/extending-components-in-vaadin-7).

 Usage: add the JAR to your project, compile widgetset and then extend any TextField: